+Comparison with Protein Design.
 It is informative to compare rational nucleic acid design efforts to those in the related area of rational protein design.
 Proteins provide a rich design space with a much greater demonstrated range of natural function than RNA and DNA.
 Hence, they represent a fertile medium for the design of new medical and industrial products.
 While fold affinity and specificity remain fundamental design objectives for proteins, it is not clear to what degree the explicit implementation of both positive and negative design paradigms remains critical.
-It is possible that the biochemical properties of the 20 amino acids are sufficiently different from those of the four nucleotides that there is a change in the degree to which positive and negative design methods yield collateral specificity and affinity, respectively.
+It is possible that the biochemical properties of the twenty amino acids are sufficiently different from those of the four nucleotides that there is a change in the degree to which positive and negative design methods yield collateral specificity and affinity, respectively.

 Computational models for protein thermodynamics currently require three-dimensional fold information.
 To stabilize a given target fold, rational design efforts have focused on positive design for fold affinity: identify the sequence with the lowest energy on the target fold (43-45).
 Explicit negative design for fold specificity is problematic since it is challenging to describe the space of unwanted three-dimensional folds.
-However, small ensembles of unwanted structures have been used to explicitly design for fold specificity (46,47).
-Arguments based on the random energy model suggest that implicit negative design may be achieved by fixing the sequence composition before optimization (48-50).
+However, small ensembles of unwanted structures have been used to explicitly design for fold specificity (46, 47).
+Arguments based on the random energy model suggest that implicit negative design may be achieved by fixing the sequence composition prior to optimization (48-50).
 Recently, a novel protein fold was designed from scratch (51) by alternately optimizing the sequence on a fixed backbone and the backbone for a fixed sequence.
 The former step represents positive design via energy minimization.
-The latter step was implemented by searching nearby structure space and redefining the target to be the minimum energy structure-a local form of negative design.
-Conceptually, it is unclear to what extent this local structural optimization implements global negative design.
-[The related hypothetical approach of performing global structure prediction and adjusting the target to be the MFE structure would correspond to explicit negative design (identical to MFE satisfaction except that specificity is achieved by adjusting the structure instead of the sequence).]
+The latter step was implemented by searching nearby structure space and redefining the target to be the minimum energy structure - a local form of negative design.
+Conceptually, it is unclear to what extent this local structural optimization implements global negative design. ††

 There is currently no physical abstraction (akin to nucleic acid secondary structure) that facilitates the prediction of protein structure from protein sequence.
 Hence, the feedback loop in Figure 1a must be closed either by experimental structural characterization methods or by computationally solving the protein structure prediction problem (52).
 This feedback can be used both to improve particular sequence designs and to improve the physical model on which the design process is based.
-To avoid the risk of introducing artifacts into the physical model (53), significant effort has been invested in developing exact search methods to find the globally optimal sequence based on fold affinity, although approximate search methods have also proved useful in practice (45,54).
+To avoid the risk of introducing artifacts into the physical model (53), significant effort has been invested in developing exact search methods to find the globally optimal sequence based on fold affinity, though approximate search methods have also proved useful in practice (45, 54).

 These limitations would similarly apply to nucleic acid design based on three-dimensional atomic coordinates.
-However, by designing at the level of secondary structure, it is possible to address both positive and negative design paradigms explicitly and to use partition function algorithms to evaluate design quality computationally.
+However, by designing at the level of secondary structure, it is possible to explicitly address both positive and negative design paradigms and to use partition function algorithms to evaluate design quality computationally.
 The probability of sampling the target graph $p(s^)$ has a maximum value of unity.
-Hence, it is no longer necessary to perform exact global sequence searches in order to be sure that the sequence accurately reflects the properties of the physical model; it is enough to check that $p(s^)$ is near unity or that $n(s^)$ is sufficiently small.
+Hence, it is no longer necessary to perform exact global sequence searches in order to be sure that the sequence accurately reflects the properties of the physical model - it is enough to check that $p(s^)$ is near unity or that $n(s^)$ is sufficiently small.